fugerit-org/turbo-guide/src/main/md/docker/multi-platform-manifest.md

 *Abstract* : Manualli creates a multi platform manifest (image) and push it to docker hub.

-1. Crate the images for all the platform needed
+1. Crate and push the images for all the platform needed

 For instance we will target linux/amd64 and linux/arm64 :

 `docker build -t fugeritorg/fj-doc-playground-quarkus:3.1.5-linux-amd64 --platform linux/amd64 .`

+`docker push fugeritorg/fj-doc-playground-quarkus:3.1.5-linux-amd64`

 `docker build -t fugeritorg/fj-doc-playground-quarkus:3.1.5-linux-arm64 --platform linux/arm64 .`

+`docker push fugeritorg/fj-doc-playground-quarkus:3.1.5-linux-arm64`

 2. Create and push the multi platform manifest